lotem-elber/striatal-action-value-neurons-reconsidered-codes/README.md

 The motor cortex data is taken from recordings conducted by Oren Peles in Eilon Vaadia's lab.

-The basal ganglia data is not included in this repository and instead appears in https://groups.oist.jp/ncu/data The data is taken from this paper:
+The basal ganglia data is not included in this repository and instead appears in https://groups.oist.jp/ncu/data.

+The data is taken from this paper:
 Ito, M., & Doya, K. (2009).
 Validation of Decision-Making Models and Analysis of Decision Variables in the rat basal ganglia.
 The Journal of Neuroscience, 29(31), 9861–9874. https://doi.org/10.1523/JNEUROSCI.6157-08.2009

 To create a matrix of spike counts in trials, download the relevant zip file from https://groups.oist.jp/ncu/data.
-In this repository, inside the folder 'data_sets_of_recorded_neurons' you will find the script 'create_matrices_of_basal_ganglia_data'. set the path to include the 'data' subfolder within the downloaded zip and run the script.
+In the current repository, inside the folder 'data_sets_of_recorded_neurons' you will find the script 'create_matrices_of_basal_ganglia_data'. set the path to include the 'data' subfolder within the downloaded zip and run the script.
 A file called 'basal_ganglia_data.mat' will be generated.
 Note that it is within your defined path.
 Now all figures, including those analyzing basal ganglia data can be generated.
 Without this procedure, the figures will be generated without the basal ganglia data